-Christmas: the most wonderful – and, we have to say it, wasteful – meal of the year.
-But, it doesn’t have to be that way!
+Christmas: the most wonderful – and, we have to say it, wasteful – time of the year.

-The zero-waste movement is seemingly the antithesis of Christmas – a time of huge consumption and over-indulgence.
-But, far from being the Seasonal Scrooge, buying more consciously at Christmas means all of the joy of the feast without the guilts of chucking huge amounts of leftovers in the (compost) bin and adding to the mountains of rubbish once celebrations are over.
+The zero-waste movement then is seemingly the antithesis of Christmas – this time of huge consumption and over-indulgence.
+But, far from being the Seasonal Scrooge, buying more consciously at Christmas means all of the joy of the feast without the guilt of chucking huge amounts of leftovers in the (compost) bin and adding to the mountains of rubbish once celebrations are over.

 “Bin collections go up by 30 per cent over Christmas.
 It’s a time of remarkable waste, so I’m not going to buy anything,” Tom Hunt, eco chef and author of Eating for Pleasure, People and Planet, told us a couple of years ago.
 He was well ahead of the game.